-- 3.5% salary increase effective September 1, 2024 for Bus Operators (ATU Represented employees).
-No salary increase for coalition or non-represented employees included. - Includes Pension contributions for PERS, ATU, MEBA and IBU. - Medical insurance costs increase due to increase in annual costs and re-funding of vacancies. - Workers' Compensation expense is budgeted based upon historical experience. - A percentage of Engineering Capital Labor expenses are charged to the capital projects reducing the operating budget.
+- 3.5% Salary increase for all Coalition and Non-Represented employees - 3.5% salary increase effective September 1, 2024 for Bus Operators (ATU Represented employees). - Includes Pension contributions for PERS, ATU, MEBA and IBU. - Medical insurance costs increase due to increase in annual costs and re-funding of vacancies. - Workers' Compensation expense is budgeted based upon historical experience. - A percentage of Engineering Capital Labor expenses are charged to the capital projects reducing the operating budget.

-- \$3.65/gallon for fuel costs has been projected for all Divisions. - All fiscal years show the transfer of District Division expense by its respective line item. - As required by the commercial paper indenture, FY 24/25 Proposed Budget interest expense reflects the average interest rate for the preceding 12 months ending March 31st plus 2%. - Capital Contribution of \$21 million is included in the FY 24/25 Proposed Budget to fund the 10-Year Capital Plan. - The District's contribution to Other Postemployment Benefits (OPEB) is included in the line item of Fringe Benefits.
+- \$3.65/gallon for fuel costs has been projected for all Divisions. - All fiscal years show the transfer of District Division expense by its respective line item. - As required by the commercial paper indenture, FY 24/25 Adopted Budget interest expense reflects the average interest rate for the preceding 12 months ending March 31st plus 2%. - Capital Contribution of \$21 million is included in the FY 24/25 Adopted Budget to fund the 10-Year Capital Plan. - The District's contribution to Other Postemployment Benefits (OPEB) is included in the line item of Fringe Benefits.